Big Island Camping at Campgrounds / Campsites

 Camping at a Hawaii state park on the Big Island

 All state camping areas are administered by the Hawaii DLNR, State Parks.
-They prefer that all reservations are made on their online portal, which is located at: www.hawaiistateparks.org/camping/hawaii.cfm (see the button “Online Reservations” in the top left corner on their website).
-You can make your reservation up to one year in advance with the exception of the Mauna Kea State Recreation Area, where permits can be applied for no more than 30 days in advance.
+They prefer that all reservations are made on their online portal, which is located at: https://dlnr.hawaii.gov/dsp/camping-lodging/hawaii/ (see the green “Reserve Now” button).
+Two Big Island State Parks allow tent camping, while two offer cabin lodging.
+Reservations can be made 90 days in advance at Kalopa State Recreation Area and 30 days in advance at Kiholo State Park Reserve.

-Kalopa State Recreation Area (tent camping and cabins)
+Kalopa State Recreation Area (tent camping and cabin lodging)

-The Hapuna Beach State Recreation Area has 4-person A-frame shelters that feature a single room with wooden sleeping platforms and a table.
-Nearby is a pavilion with a refrigerator, a range and tables.
-Cold showers and restrooms are shared by all campers.
-The rates for a shelter are $30 per shelter per night for Hawaii residents, and $50 per shelter per night for non-residents.
+The Hapuna Beach State Recreation Area has 4-person A-Frame shelters.
+These shelters consist of a single screened room with wooden sleeping platforms and a picnic table.
+Centrally located is a pavilion with a range, refrigerator, and tables.
+Comfort Stations with cold showers and restrooms are available for shared use by all shelters.

 Camping at Hawaii County campsites